 Warning Signs Before Crisis

-Catch these before it gets bad:
+Catch these early indicators before it gets bad:

 | Signal | What It Means |